ntadom-samuel/Udemy-Web-Dev-Projects/README.md

 # Udemy Web Development Projects

-##This repository contains all the projects I did while taking a course on Udemy.
+This repository contains all the projects I did while taking a course on Udemy.
 They include:

 - Bankist Application: JavaScript and CSS
-- Toursit Application
+- Tourist Application: Advanced JavaScript(ES6 Classes, Local Storage, e.t.c) and Leaflet